Analysis | How Trump stumbled through defending his first four years as president

 And he ended on a base-pleasing accomplishment of confirming judges

 Trump overstates the numbers of judges he and Republicans have approved (it’s 218 so far).
-But filling the courts with conservative judges, capped off by two and likely three vacancies filled at the Supreme Court, is indeed a legacy-defining issue for Trump.
+But filling the courts with conservative judges, capped off by two and probably three vacancies filled at the Supreme Court, is indeed a legacy-defining issue for Trump.

-But it’s also something he was able to accomplish because Republicans blocked President Barack Obama’s judges, and filling them now that the GOP is in power doesn’t require bipartisan approval, like legislation does.
+But it’s also something he was able to accomplish because Republicans blocked Obama’s judges, and filling them now that the GOP is in power doesn’t require bipartisan approval, like legislation does.
 By contrast, Trump has been unable to bring Democrats and Republicans together to make deals on issues like coronavirus relief.

 There’s a political risk for Trump that his successful march to lean the judiciary to the right is motivating the left to focus more on it.
-A recent Washington Post-ABC News poll found voters trust Biden more to fill this Supreme Court vacancy and found evidence that Biden voters are more motivated to vote because of it.
+A recent Washington Post-ABC News poll found voters trust Biden more to fill this Supreme Court vacancy and found evidence Biden voters are more motivated to vote because of it.